pcnoic/christos.id/_posts/2024-01-05-paxos-in-rust.md

 ---
+layout: post
-title: An implementation of the Paxos algorithm in Rust
+title: an implementation of the paxos algorithm in rust
-description: A robust implementation of Paxos algorithms in Rust, designed for solving consensus in a network of unreliable processors.
-author: Christos Alexiou
 date: 2024-01-05
-tags:
-  - paxos
-  - algorithms
-  - consensus
 ---

-### Why Paxos?
+### why paxos?

 Paxos is a Greek island in the Ionian Sea, lying just south of Corfu.
 I've never been, but I read extremely positive things.
 Now, the Paxos family of protocols, designed for solving consensus in a network of unreliable processors, was named after that small island, some miles of Greece's west coast.
 This name choice is attributed to Leslie Lamport, the creator of the Paxos protocol.
 There's an interesting backstory to this naming.